 It could be an electrical short elsewhere, or some other issue that’s causing the problem and fitting a new board will only ever be a short term fix before it fails again.

-Our approach is to analyse, understand and then methodically work though the potential causes, as the best way to solve the issue.
+Our approach is to analyse, understand and then methodically work through the potential causes, as the best way to solve the issue.
 It’s what I did when I worked in the field over 20 years ago and we still approach a commercial boiler repair in the same way – which is to solve the underlying problem first.”

 Whilst this isn’t an exhaustive list, we have approved supplier status with many of the major commercial boiler suppliers.
 Commercial boilers are generally 70kW and above.